livepeer/verification-classifier/README.md

 # 3. Command Line Interface: cli

-Once models are trained and available, a command line interface to interact with them and
+Once models are trained and available, a command line interface to interact with them and obtain predictions is offered in the cli folder.

+# 4. Common usage scripts: scripts

+Several utility scripts are hosted in this folder for convenience.
+They are needed at different stages of the process and for different Docker instances.